dallaylaen/perl-test-contract/README.md

 The `contract { CODE; }` block would produce an object containing the result of the checks.
 It will also mark the contract as failed if `CODE` dies.

-If more fine-grained control is needed, a `Test::Contract->new` is there to make a fresh contract object.
+If more fine-grained control is needed, a `Assert::Refute->new` is there to make a fresh contract object.

 Contracts can be nested just fine.

-*All* of `Test::More`'s assertions have a corresponding method in `Test::Contract`.
+*All* of `Test::More`'s assertions have a corresponding method in `Assert::Refute`.

 # EXTENDING THE ARSENAL

-The most basic check in `Test::Contract` is `$contract->refute( $what_went_unexpected, $why_we_care_about_it );`.
+The most basic check in `Assert::Refute` is `$contract->refute( $what_went_unexpected, $why_we_care_about_it );`.
 This may be viewed as an *inverted* `ok` or `assert`: